apastuhov/storybook-failed-react-snapshots-reproduction/README.md

   yarn storybook
 </pre>

 # How to reproduce

 Create sandbox for latest Create React App and TS.
+Use storybook 7.4.

 Add `storybook.test.ts` to your project.

 Run `pnpm test`.

+## Note

+Also does not work with `npm test`.